-Google AdWords advertisers using Gmail Sponsored Promotions (GSP) have a big change to make in their targeting.
+Google AdWords advertisers using Gmail Sponsored Promotions (GSP) made a big change in their marketing.

 What Is Domain Targeting & What Changed?

-Google recently announced that starting September 28th, they’re ending the domain targeting feature in GSP.
+A few years ago, Google announced that they’re ending the domain targeting feature in GSP.

-Right now, you can enter specific domains (like directom.com) in the Display Keyword section of your GSP campaign and Google would scan email bodies and subjects for the specific domain.
-It’s a pretty targeted method of reaching people who have received information from, say, your competitors.
+You could enter specific domains (like directom.com) in the Display Keyword section of your GSP campaign and Google would scan email bodies and subjects for the specific domain.
+It was a pretty targeted method of reaching people who have received information from, say, your competitors.

-GSP targeting has always been a little bit of a mystery with Google.
-They’re basically crawling user inboxes and scanning recent email content for your selected targeting.
+GSP targeting had always been a little bit of a mystery with Google.
+They were basically crawling user inboxes and scanning recent email content for selected targeting.
 Domain targeting at least gave you the opportunity to target users with emails from specific companies.

 With the exit of domain targeting, you’re left with much broader keywords that could not only include emails from specific companies but also users simply talking about a company in an email.

-If you’re interested in learning how you can drive better results with digital advertising, learn more about how to receive a free Google AdWords audit.
+If you’re interested in learning how you can drive better results with digital advertising, learn more about how to receive a free Google Ads audit.